Abandoned village: Ukraine

+United Arab Emirates

+Al Mudam abandoned village was built in the 1970s and was developed as part of the government's modernization program, specifically targeting neighbouring tribes as a public housing project.
+With the intention of recreating the landscape during the unification of the seven emirates, the village includes 12 houses and a mosque, The rapid modernization of neighbouring states in the 1990s is cited as a reason for residents leaving.
+However, the exact reasons behind the mysterious exodus from the region remain uncertain.

 United Kingdom

 Many villages in the United Kingdom have been abandoned throughout history.
 Some cases were the result of natural events, such as rivers changing course or silting up, or coastal and estuarine erosion.

 Sometimes villages were deliberately cleared: the Harrying of the North caused widespread devastation in the winter of 1069–1070.
 In the 12th and 13th centuries, many villages were removed to make way for monasteries, and in the 18th century, it became fashionable for land-owning aristocrats to live in large mansions set in large landscaped parklands.
 Villages that obstructed the view were removed, although by the early 19th century it had become common to provide replacements.

 In modern times, a few villages have been abandoned due to reservoirs being built and the location being flooded.
 These include Capel Celyn in Gwynedd, Wales, Mardale Green in the English Lake District and two villages—Ashopton and Derwent—drowned by the Ladybower Reservoir in Derbyshire.
 In other cases, such as Tide Mills, East Sussex, Imber and Tyneham, the village lands have been converted to military training areas.
 Villages in Northumberland have been demolished to make way for open-cast mines.
 Hampton-on-Sea was abandoned due to coastal erosion thought to have been exacerbated by the building of a pier.
+Several other villages had their populations relocated to make way for military installations; these include a group of villages in the vicinity of Thetford, Norfolk, which were emptied in 1942 to allow for the establishment of the Stanford Training Area, which incorporates the villages as part of the facility's training areas.